-DISCOVER Summer Programs at GateWay offer a variety of summer experiences for students.
-Sophmores, Juniors, and Seniors can participate in Healthcare Academy, Future Builders Academy, and Automotive Academy.
-Freshman & Sophmore can take advantage of the Build a Business program.
+DISCOVER Summer Programs at Gateway offer a variety of summer experiences for students.
+Sophomores, Juniors, and Seniors can participate in Healthcare Academy, Future Builders Academy, and Automotive Academy.
+Freshman & Sophomore can take advantage of the Build a Business program.
 These programs are conducted on campus, allowing students to have fun, explore career opportunities and earn college credit.
 Visit their website to learn more and apply!
 Hurry, deadlines are approaching.

-Programs range from Neuroscienc, film, philosophy, creative writing, and computer science.
+Programs range from Neuroscience, film, philosophy, creative writing, and computer science.
 Study at Harvard for seven weeks, fully immersed in the college experience.

 The Hesburgh-Yusko Scholars are required to participate in four self-designed Summer Enrichment Experiences in Wilderness Leadership, social Justice, Global Inquiry, and Professional Venture to develop and explore their interests outside of the classroom.